stonepros/stone/doc/install/clone-source.rst

 Choose a Branch
 ===============

-Once you clone the source code and submodules, your Ceph repository will be on the ``master`` branch by default, which is the unstable development branch.
+Once you clone the source code and submodules, your Stone repository will be on the ``master`` branch by default, which is the unstable development branch.
 You may choose other branches too.